alex3165/react-mapbox-gl/README.md

 ## Breaking change

-`zoom` property is now an array because we have to check for reference equality on `componentWillReceiveProps` of the map component.
+`zoom` property is now an array it is required to test for a reference equality in `componentWillReceiveProps` of the map component in order to properly update the zoom when the reference changed.

 ## How to start